microprediction/timemachines/README.md

 The function (or callable) predict should behave as follows:

     - Expect S=None the first time, and initialize state as required
+    - The observation time t is epoch seconds.
     - If returning a single value:
           - This should be an estimate of y[0] if y is a vector.
           - The elements y[1:] are to be treated as exogenous variables, not known in advance.